Lesson 2 - Conditional, Functions, User-input and Errors

 The length of the error message does not reflect severity, rather, it indicates that your program called many subsequent functions before it encountered the error.

 One reason for receiving this FileNotFoundError error is that you specified an incorrect path to the file.
 For example, if I am currently in a folder called myproject, and I have a file in myproject/writing/myfile.txt, but I try to open myfile.txt, this will fail.
 The correct path would be writing/myfile.txt.
+It is also possible that the file name or its path contains a typo.

 If you encounter an error and don’t know what it means, it is still important to read the traceback closely.
 That way, if you fix the error, but encounter a new one, you can tell that the error changed.
 Additionally, sometimes knowing where the error occurred is enough to fix it, even if you don’t entirely understand the message.